lmkr/dat159/week1.md

 ##### Functional requirements

 - The red LED is on when the system is in a LOCKED state.
+Initially, the system is locked.

 - When motion is detected, the yellow LED will be on; and the system is WAITING for:

    - The user is to do two pushes on the buttons.
 After each push the yellow LED should blink shortly.